Naren1704/PhenoAssistant/README.md

 After enabling, you can prompt PhenoAssistant to call a vision model via HuggingFace Inference API by supplying its model identifier.

 ⚠️ **Note:**
-- You are responsible for understanding the model’s input/output format to avoid errors or unexpected results.
+- Please make sure you understand the model’s input/output format to minimise the risk of errors or unexpected results.
-- You are also responsible for monitoring and controlling your HuggingFace API token usage (as well as your OpenAI API usage).
+- We recommend monitoring and controlling your HuggingFace API and OpenAI API usage to avoid unnecessary costs or overuse.